open-gitops/project/GOVERNANCE.md

 - Engage with the wider GitOps community through appropriate [communication channels](https://github.com/cncf/tag-app-delivery/blob/main/gitops-wg/README.md#community)
 - Maintain involvement and open collaboration with working group members and committees
 - Review and approve pull requests
+- Participate in voting when needed
-- Ask for help when unsure and step down considerately when appropriate
+- Ask for help when unsure
+- Notify fellow Maintainers before periods of inactivity when possible
+- Step down considerately when appropriate

 Ultimately the Maintainers - after consulting with the community - drive the direction, values and governance of the overall project.

 The GitHub `@gitops-working-group/maintainers` team will be kept up to date with current Maintainers.

+### Inactive Maintainers

+Project [Decision Making](#decision-making) must be able to procceed, while also respecting reasonable periods of inactivity by individual [Maintainers](#maintainers).
+In order to acheive this, inactive maintainer voting slots are not counted when tallying [Simple Majority](#simple-majority-decisions) or [Supermajority](#supermajority-decisions) decisions.

+Inactive Maintainers will be listed in an "inactive" section of the a [MAINTAINERS](./MAINTAINERS) file at the root of this git repository.

 ### Chairs